OraOpenSource/apex-nitro/docs/install.md

 ## Install

 APEX Nitro is installed from [npm](https://www.npmjs.com/package/apex-nitro), the Node.js package manager.
-After installing Node.js, open a command line and execute the following:
+After installing Node.js, open a command line and run the following:

 ```bash
 npm install -g apex-nitro
 ```

-Notes:
+Explanation:

+- `npm` invokes npm
-- `npm install` tells that we are about to install a module from the npm registry.
+- `install` install a module from the npm registry
-- `-g` tells that we are installing apex-nitro **globally** on your system.
+- `-g` installation should be done **globally**
-- `apex-nitro` the package we are installing.
+- `apex-nitro` the name of the package we are installing